gkhmara/animal_shelter_api/README.md

 #### Greg Khmara

-#### This is a program that allows the user to enter in Products and Reviews
+#### This is an API that keeps track of shelter animals.
+They are listed by name, age, breed.

 ## Technologies Used